Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 draughts and moving out to a

-hill route from the camp and
+hill route from the Camp and

-there doing evolutions [?]
+there doing evolutions on horse back

 by the mile.
 We've been thro it all so